offby1/django-simple-deploy/docs/maintaining/updating_docs.md

     - footer
 ---

 It's important to keep the documentation updated as the project evolves.
-Here are some brief notes about how to think about documentation for `simple_deploy`, and some how-tos for maintaining the project's documentation.
+Here are some brief notes about how to think about documentation for `django-simple-deploy`, and some how-tos for maintaining the project's documentation.

 ## Guiding principles